BusyByte/release-it-se/ch4.md

 SoftReference in Java

-use open source caching lib that uses SoftReferenc
+use open source caching lib that uses SoftReference

 don't put things in the session